 • The family whose origins we have traced back to enslavement in Jamaica that has provided one past and one current England international

 Click here for more info on the book and the authors – and to order Football’s Black Pioneers for just £16.

 Richard Johnson’s long-awaited debut, The A-Z of Weird & Wonderful Football Shirts, is already a critically acclaimed cult classic.
 Check out the feedback on the Must-Read Reviews link above!

-Order now and you’ll be one of the first kids in your street to own a copy.
-For the regular RRP of £15 you’ll also receive a bonus exclusive set of four limited-edition W&W postcards – you can check them out in the Conker Shop!
+Order now from Conker for the regular RRP of £15 you’ll also receive a bonus exclusive set of four limited-edition W&W postcards – you can check them out in the Conker Shop!

 From the first woollen jumpers to the latest ultra-light jerseys, football shirts have always been a huge part of a football club’s identity.
 Seeing your team take the field in their traditional colours instils a great sense of pride in a fan.
 But what if your heroes ran out looking like the Incredible Hulk, or as if they’d been skinned alive?
 How about a team of giant hotdogs, or 11 broccoli florets?